JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 ## Getting Started
 ### Clone the repository.
 ### ETL:
- 1  under the folder:"Database and ETL"\code
+ 1  at jupyter notebook:
-    run: scrape_nicerx.ipynb
+    run: "Database and ETL"\code\scrape_nicerx.ipynb
-    to get the fastfood.csv file
+    to write data in the "Database and ETL"\data\fastfood.csv file
+ 2  at anaconda powershell:
- 2  under the folder: "Database and ETL"\code
+    cd to the folder: "Database and ETL"\code
-    run : Create_SQLite_database.py
+    run :python Create_SQLite_database.py
-    to get the fastfood_obesity.sqlite file
+    to create the fastfood_obesity.sqlite under "Database and ETL"\data 3  in PostgreSQL:
- 3  in PostgreSQL: import "Database and ETL"\data\QuickDBD-ERD.sql
+    import "Database and ETL"\data\QuickDBD-ERD.sql
     to build the database
-    import fastfood.csv and obesity.csv under \data
+    import "Database and ETL"\data\fastfood.csv and "Database and ETL"\data\obesity.csv
 ### API set:
  1 at anaconda powershell
  install the Flask-CORS extension using pip: pip install -U flask-cors